 Jax Fish House, Boulder

-Jax Fish House and Oyster Bar, in Boulder, is all about sustainable seafood.
+Jax Fish House and Oyster Bar, in downtown Boulder, is all about sustainable seafood.
 It vows to only buy from fishmongers who are committed to sustainable fishing, and Jax partners with different sustainable seafood certification groups.

 The menu is fantastic, too, and regularly earns Jax local and national awards.
 For starters, Jax has been named one of the top 25 seafood restaurants by Travel + Leisure Magazine.